dapper-mapper/ua-geog330/labs/lab11/README.md

 - Suggest a dataset

 ### Step 2.
 View Sentinel-2 Imagery for Omaha, NE on March 16th, 2019
 Sentinel-2 passed over Omaha, NE on March 16th, 2019 following a major flood event and was able to capture a portion of the flood extent.
-To visualize this Sentinel-2 image copy the Javascript code below () and paste into GEE's code editor.
+To visualize this Sentinel-2 image copy the Javascript code below (copy whole cell with button in upper right) and paste into GEE's code editor.

 ```js
 // Sentinel-2 Image for floods in Omaha in 2019